 \subsection{Model selection}

-To determine which model best fit the data, we perform model selection protocol both quantitatively and qualitatively.
-The quantitative approach involves computing the relative AICc and BIC given in equations \eqref{relativeAICc} and \eqref{relativeBIC}, respectively, assessing the model fit to the data, while the qualitative analysis investigates the importance for prediction of $T_{p,b}$ and $T_s$ as they evolve in time.
-The latter is important, since the goal of our model is not only to fit the data but also to predict the neural tones that cannot be measured {\it in vivo} without blunting the parasympathetic and sympathetic responses with anesthetization.
-Hence, we test the reduced models by comparing the $T_{p,b}$ and $T_s$ predictions to those obtained with the original model $m_0$.
+To determine which model best fits the data, we perform model selection quantitatively by computing AICc$_r$ and BIC$_r$ (equation \eqref{AICcr_BICcr}) and qualitatively by comparing $T_{pb}$ and $T_s$ of the reduced models to $m_0$.
+The latter is important since our goal is not only to fit the data but also to predict the neural tones that cannot be measured {\it in vivo}.